Emberley/ML-AI-Research_Portfolio/README.md

 ---

 ### Folder Details

-- **assets/images:** All screenshots, figures, and visual aids used across coursework and research projects.
 - **coursework-projects:** Contains structured READMEs for each course project, including methods, system architecture, technologies used, results, and future work.
 - **research-projects:** Detailed research project folders for RayBNN, reinforcement learning experiments, LLM knowledge distillation, and other ongoing AI research.